Frequently Asked Questions

 My ex is lying about how much money she makes!
 How do I prove this to the judge?

 If you think the other person is not being truthful about their monthly earnings, let the judge know.
-The judge has the power to order either party to provide additional financial records, including the last three years' worth of tax returns.
+The judge can order either party to provide additional financial records, including the last three years' worth of tax returns.

 Can the judge award me back child support?